Share via

 BCAAs (Branched-Chain Amino Acids): These may help alleviate muscle soreness and decrease fatigue, however healthcare specialist consulting is necessary to verify their effectiveness.

-Electrolytes: Essential minerals like sodium, potassium, magnesium, and calcium are crucial for supporting healthy fluid levels and muscle performance.
+Electrolytes: Essential minerals like sodium, potassium, magnesium and calcium are crucial for supporting healthy fluid levels and muscle performance.
+These are sometimes available as a muscle recovery drink after workout.

 Individual requirements vary, and a healthcare provider can evaluate your specific situation to determine if recovery supplements are suitable and safe for you.